mortezafs/select2-bootstrap5-theme/README.md

 Fix dropdown size problem,
 Add dark style to using in dark mode,
 And some major improvement.

+#### 1.0.1
+Fix bad style in new select2 version for remove btn in multi select, Add .dark and .dark-theme class on body for dark mode auto styling.

 #### Copyright and license